 The employer directly advances wages to the employee from its own funds, often using a provider only for software infrastructure.
 No third-party lender is involved.

-Zeal offers a true employer-provided EWA model, where the employer—not a third party—funds wage advances directly.
-Zeal acts as the infrastructure layer, enabling accurate payroll data tracking, gross-to-net calculations, payment processing, and real-time reconciliation.
-While Zeal can facilitate delivery of funds to workers (e.g., via instant pay to debit card), it does so on behalf of the employer.
+Employer-provided EWA model means the employer—not a third party—funds wage advances directly.
+A payroll software solutions acts as the infrastructure layer, enabling accurate payroll data tracking, gross-to-net calculations, payment processing, and real-time reconciliation.
+While the payroll software can facilitate delivery of funds to workers (e.g., via instant pay to debit card), it does so on behalf of the employer.
 Because the employer is the funder, workers are not charged fees, and the model avoids being classified as credit under laws like Regulation Z. This structure gives staffing companies maximum control, low compliance risk, and the ability to offer a high-trust benefit to their workforce.

 While EWA seems simple on the surface—workers get paid earlier than the standard payroll cycle—successful EWA implementation relies on deep payroll integration, strategic adherence to compliance obligations, and a clear understanding of the program used.
 These elements determine the user experience, operational complexities, and legal implications.